elunna/nerfhack-changelog/README.md

 * The chances of getting a golem from polypiling have been accelerated (K-Mod/Sporkhack)
 * The enchantment level or charges on items is randomly reduced when polymorphed (Sporkhack)
 * Golems created from polypiling immediately halt the polypiling process.
 This effectively nerfs the "one-giant-pile" strategy of polypiling.
+* Item quality and alignment will always transfer to the result of polypiling.
+* Item material will usually transfer to the result of polypiling if it is valid for the new item.
+* Item properties will transfer when polypiling depending on a Luck roll.
+The higher your luck, the more likely the results will retain the original item's property.

 ### Poly-Self
 * Players can use gaze attacks in melee combat when polymorphed into monsters with a gaze attack.
 This doesn't require using the #monster command, so you can just engage in combat to trigger the forms gazes.